open011/open011.github.io/README.md

 openOII.github.io
 ==================
-This is a page to share useful resources and projects for this OII coming year
+This is a page to share useful resources and projects for the 2013-2014 OII students
 Check: http://openOII.github.io